A Brief Building History of Hafslund's Main Building

 Main Building, Peter and Anna Elieson in 1761–1762

-Unrealized renovation from 1794, designed by architect Joseph Chr.
+Unrealised renovation from 1794, designed by architect Joseph Chr.
 Lillie.

 The Pavilions